Program

 Exit Level Outcomes

-• Evaluate the effects of Macroeconomic policies on major macroeconomic variables such as unemployment, inflation
+• Evaluate the impacts of macroeconomic policies on unemployment, inflation, and GDP.

 Individual Clients